quackduck/aces/README.md

 ### Aces

-Now we generalize this to all character sets.
+Now we generalize this to all character sets of any length.

-Generalizing the character set is easy, we just switch out the characters of the array storing the character set.
+Generalizing the characters is easy, we just switch out the characters of the array storing the character set.

-Changing the length of the character set is slightly harder.
+Changing the length of the character set is harder.
 For every character set length, we need to figure out how many bits the chunked data should have.

 In the Base64 example, the chunk length (let's call it that) was 6.
 The character set length was 64.